 Things to do in Chinatown London: shopping

-Chinatown is home to some wonderful, authentic Chinese food shops and bakeries, as well as shops crammed full of Chinese-inspired trinkets and gifts.
+Chinatown is home to some wonderful, authentic Chinese food shops and bakeries, as well as shops selling Asian cosmetics and Chinese-inspired trinkets and gifts.

 You can also explore shops selling lanterns, Chinese clothing and knick-knacks such as maneki-neko (beckoning cats).

 Where to eat: Chinatown restaurants and bars